primecoder/VisionML-Simplified/README.md

 }
 ```

-Now that we've converted a captured image into multi-array, we can feed it as an input to our
+(8) now that we've converted a captured image into multi-array, we can feed it as an input to our
 ML model.
 Our ML model gives best prediction for a given image.
+Running our app at this stage,
+you should see our ML model predicts each gesture and displays the outputs (as string) in the Xcode's debug
+console.

+_Now, What are we going to do with this power?_

-From here on, the usage is limited
-only by our imagination!
+From here on, the usage is limited only by our imagination!

 ## Part 4 - (Re)Training you ML Model

-If you see the demo video at the beginning of this post, you'll notice that the ML model struggles
+From the demo video at the beginning of this post, you may notice that the ML model struggles
 to recognise hand-pose for number 3.
 This is true as the training steps was simplified.
 The objective was to provide a *minimum* skeletal framework of Xcode project to get
 Apple Vision and Hand Pose ML to work at its simplesticity (I made up a new word here).